 1. Define Your Firm’s Key Performance Indicators

-Start by identifying which metrics matter most for your firm’s compensation model and strategic goals.
-Avoid the temptation to track everything—focus on actionable KPIs that drive decisions.
+Start by identifying which law firm KPIs matter most for your firm’s compensation model and strategic goals.
+Avoid the temptation to track everything—KPI tracking should stay focused on actionable measures that drive decisions.

 2. Select Dashboard Technology That Integrates With Your Practice Management Software

-Dashboards only work when they pull data automatically from billing, accounting, and time-tracking systems.
+The right dashboard only works when it connects automatically to existing tools for billing, accounting, and time-tracking.
 Manual data entry defeats the purpose and introduces errors.
-Most modern dashboard solutions integrate with platforms like Clio, PracticePanther, and similar practice management tools.
+Most modern dashboard solutions are analytics tools that many firms use because they integrate with platforms like Clio, PracticePanther, and similar practice management tools.

 3. Establish a Review Cadence and Assign Accountability

-Monthly dashboard reviews with quarterly deep-dives create rhythm and accountability.
+Monthly dashboard reviews help track law firm KPIs consistently and support accountability, with quarterly deep-dives adding a useful rhythm.
 Assign specific partners or administrators to monitor data quality and flag anomalies.

 4. Connect Dashboard Insights to Partner Compensation Decisions